seifane/aur-build-server/README.md

 ## Goal

 This project aims to provide an external package building server based on any PKGBUILD based project.
-Right now it pulls AUR packages builds them with makepkg and serves them on a custom Arch repo.
+Right now, it pulls AUR packages, builds them with makepkg and serves them on a custom Arch repo.

 ## Building

 ```bash
 cargo build
 ```
-Should build all binaries `aur-build-server`, `aur-build-worker`.
+Should build all binaries `aur-build-server`, `aur-build-worker`, `aur-build-cli`.

 # Running